 -

-Stainless Steel: Durable, taste-neutral, professional appearance
+Stainless Steel: Durable, taste-neutral, expert appearance

 -